0

 Instructions

-• In a blender, combine the onion, cloves of garlic, salt, and 2 cups of water and blend until smooth.
+• In a blender, combine the onion, garlic, 2 cups (475 ml) water, vinegar, salt, oregano, and thyme and blend until smooth.

 You Might Also Like